 Single Parent Day – March 21st

 National Single Parent Day is celebrated on March 21 to honor the sacrifices and hard work of raising children without a partner.
-It is also the day for the children to recognise both of their separated parents commitment to raise them.
+It is also the day for the children to recognize both of their separated parents commitment to raise them.
 Parents can appreciate the day as well by observing their achievements.

 This day was first celebrated back in 1984 thanks to Janice Moglen.
 She was a divorced mother of two and felt that a day should be celebrated for single parents.